Services & Facilities

 Protection of Residents

 In keeping with the Mission Statement of our Hospital, the dignity of each person is given paramount attention.
-Any observation or reporting of inappropriate behaviour towards a resident is taken seriously and is managed in accordance with the hospital’s policy on the reporting and management of allegations of abuse.
+Any observation or reporting of inappropriate behaviour towards a resident is taken seriously and is managed in accordance with the hospital’s policy on the Safeguarding of Vulnerable Adults at Risk of Abuse.

 Recreational & Day Activities